RamonJWS/Restaurant_Review_NLP/README.md

 ## Example Reviews

-The below examples are from a twitter hashtag search of one of my favourite local restaurants.
+The below examples are from a Twitter hashtag search of one of my favourite local restaurants.

 <p align="center">
   <img src="https://github.com/RamonJWS/Yelp_Review_NLP/blob/master/examples.PNG" width=1500>